MGSimard/vertexblog/README.md

 - [ ] Wait until Drizzle makes use of their funding and unfucks this major fuckup instead of risking my DB
 - [x] Figure out how to minimize "use client" impact of making file explorer draggable
 - [x] Make file explorer draggable on blue header area
+- [x] Constrain draggable elements to inner window
+- [ ] Work on minimize & maximize buttons - maximized window shouldn't be draggable
+- [ ] Show windows in task bar, minimize should display: none, clicking on taskbar item should display: block;
 - [ ] Create text file component
 - [ ] Text file components should render as draggable window (Important choice here, either render them as dynamic routes in the blog, or render them without routes as a modal - I think I prefer dynamic route for ease of access through URL)
-- [ ] Constraint draggable elements to inner window
 - [ ] Set up auth (Hopefully Lucia)
 - [ ] Set up database (Vercel PostgreSQL w/ Drizzle ORM)
 - [ ]